 Skip advert

 Inside, Ford has opted for track-oriented ‘Miko suede’ (an Alcantara alternative), with leather and carbonfibre also featured throughout.
 Rear seats are removed for weight savings and an increase in cargo space, with the front two swapped for supportive Recaro items.
 The paddle shifters are 3D-printed from titanium, with the rotary shifter and numbered plaque made from retired parts from none other than Lockheed Martin’s F-22 fighter jet.

-The Ford Mustang GTD will be available to a limited number of customers for $300,000 (c£236,000), and will begin to hit the road towards the end of 2024.
+The Ford Mustang GTD will be available to a limited number of customers in the US for $300,000, and will begin to hit the road towards the end of 2024.
+Order books for Europe and Asia have only just opened, with these cars costing from £315,000.
 All examples will begin life at Ford’s Flat Rock Assembly Plant in Michigan, before Multimatic applies its touches in Markham, Canada.

+Skip advert